textileio/community/docs/buckets/index.md

 `hub bucket init --existing`

 !!!info
-    By using the `--existing` flag, you can list buckets already pushed by you or, when using `--org`, your collaborators.
+    By using the `--existing` flag, you can list buckets already pushed by you or, when using `HUB_ORG`, your collaborators.

 ### Explore on the gateway